regi-a11/LGMVIP-DataScience-Reginold/README.md

 Image to Pencil Sketch Conversion: Overview: Developed an OpenCV model to convert images into pencil sketches.
 Approach: Utilized image processing techniques in OpenCV to transform color images into artistic sketches.
 Conclusion: Successfully converted images to pencil sketches, demonstrating proficiency in computer vision.

 Global Terrorism Dataset EDA: Overview: Conducted exploratory data analysis (EDA) on the Global Terrorism dataset using Tableau, analyzing nearly 175 features.
 Approach: Visualized insights using Tableau for better understanding of global terrorism patterns.
-Conclusion: Provided a comprehensive analysis on terrorism attacks, accessible through my public Tableau dashboard: https://public.tableau.com/app/profile/honey.sam/viz/GlobalTerrorismAttackAnalysisWorkbook/AttacksSummary
+Conclusion: Provided a comprehensive analysis on terrorism attacks.

 Decision Tree Classifier on Iris: Overview: Built a Decision Tree Classifier on the Iris dataset for species classification.
 Approach: Leveraged decision tree algorithms to classify the data.
 Conclusion: Achieved optimal classification performance, further confirming the effectiveness of tree-based models.